Jobs completed. Invoices submitted. ‘Bye for now folks! I’m off on maternity leave’ tweeted and blogged.

 Baby Tess, it transpires, was very keen to make her debut.
 She took us by surprise by arriving two weeks early.

-But I can’t blame Tess (a little 8lb bundle with an impressive head of hair and an endearing repertoire of snuffles that remind us of our first baby, Rosie the dog).
+But I can’t blame Tess (an 8lb bundle with an impressive head of hair and an endearing repertoire of snuffles that remind us of our first baby, Rosie the dog).
 It’s my fault.
 I shouldn’t have listened to everyone who told me sagely that the first one is always late.

-Five weeks on, I’m gradually emerging from the baby fog and finally getting round to writing that blog post (and it feels great to be doing something productive that doesn’t involve my boobs).
+Five weeks on, I’m emerging from the baby fog and finally getting round to writing that blog post (and it feels great to be doing something productive that doesn’t involve my boobs).

 I’m officially on maternity leave until June 2014, but I can legally take on 10 days’ work between now and then and still get my maternity allowance.
 So from January onwards, do drop me a line if you’re looking for some help.